TODD SANDEN – Head Coach / General Manager

-Todd Sanden, Head Coach and General Manager of the North Iowa Bulls is excited to return for his 10th season behind the bench for the Bulls.
-Reclaiming the NA3HL’s Fraser Cup is a season goal and would be a great accomplishment for our team this season.
-The North Iowa Bulls have played in four of the last seven NA3HL Fraser Cup Finals Championship games, raising the Cup in 2013, 2014, and 2016.
+Todd Sanden, Head Coach and General Manager of the North Iowa Bulls is excited to return for his 11th season behind the bench for the Bulls.
+Claiming the NAHL’s Robertson Cup is a season goal and would be a great accomplishment for our team this season.
+The North Iowa Bulls played in five Fraser Cup Finals during their 10 years in the NA3HL, raising the Cup in 2013, 2014, 2016 and 2021.
 Playing in three straight USA Hockey National Championship games (2013-15) and capturing two USA Hockey national championships (2013, 2015) is also a great source of pride for our team and community.
 Our team accomplishments are a testament to the caliber of player we have attracted to the North Iowa Bulls.
 Those were also community achievements and the Bulls are very fortunate to be part of such a supporting environment.

-Entering the 10th season with the Bulls coach Sanden has amassed over 1,100 games as a coach at the junior level and well over 1,350 in his career as a hockey coach.
-This is a season that we can expect to be very competitive with the top teams in the NA3HL.
+Entering his 11th season with the Bulls, Coach Sanden has amassed over 1,150 games as a coach at the junior level and well over 1,400 in his career as a hockey coach.
+This is a season that we can expect to be very competitive with the top teams in the NAHL.
 We have a veteran laden group but also a young and promising group of first year players that understand the tradition laid before them.
 With nine returning players, we will look to those veterans to lead this year’s team.
 The expectation for our returning players is to set an outstanding example of compete, drive, and determination which will lead our group to success.

 Todd Sanden is married to wife Teresa with two adult children, Nick and Emily.